angeliski/vue-tabulator/docs/guide/README.md

 ::: tip
 Vue-tabulator documentation uses `npm` commands, but `yarn` will also work.
 You can compare `yarn` and `npm` commands in the [yarn docs, here](https://yarnpkg.com/en/docs/migrating-from-npm#toc-cli-commands-comparison).
 :::
-Then, register vue-tabulaor plugin in your app entry point:
+Then register vue-tabulator plugin in your app entry point:

 ```javascript
 import Vue from 'vue';